 - Kent Wang Grenadine Ties – $75

 Remember when your folks or Grandma would drag you to JC Penney to buy you itchy, ill fitting, ugly clothes for school that somehow got labeled as “nice”?
 I’m convinced that’s where many men developed the (wrong) idea that dressing “nice” is irritating and uncomfortable.
-In fact, it’s the opposite.
+In fact it’s the opposite.
 Dressing well should feel as good as it looks.
-So if you have the means and the time, take revenge on those awful, pre-6th-grade trips to Kohl’s, Mervyn’s, or TJ Maxx, and maybe splurge on something that looks great, feels good, and most importantly, fits.
-Treat yourself.
-And stay tuned for our annual Fall Temptation series.
-They’re our annual roundups of the best new (affordable) clothes, shoes, outerwear, and more for the colder seasons ahead.
-Those should land on the site sometime in the next couple weeks.
-Thanks for the patience.
+So if you have the means and the time, take revenge on those awful, pre-6th-grade trips to shop for uncomfortable, ill-fitting “nice” clothes (that felt anything but nice), and maybe splurge on something that looks great, feels good, and most importantly, fits.

 Notebooks —> Nice Notebooks/Notepads/Journals